Adapter Architecture

 Implementation varies by adapter:

-- Redis: Lua scripts for atomic decrement
+- Redis: Lua scripts.

-- In-process: Synchronous counter operations
+acquireJob) handles contention. - In-process: synchronous counter operations on a

 Callback Pattern